Publications from Allchemix

 The scent and taste of Carbon: F&F industry between growth and green

-Expression Cosmétique #94, July 2025 (EN + FR)
+A. Frix, Expression Cosmétique #94, July 2025 (EN + FR)

 The Fragrance & Flavour (F&F) industry, though small in GDP share, heavily relies on petrochemicals, especially in Asia, raising concerns over long-term sustainability due to limited fossil resources and high emissions.
 Shifts toward synthetic ingredients, driven by cost and regulatory pressures, are displacing natural raw materials and accelerating the relocation of production to Asia, where coal use dominates.
 While bio-based alternatives and high-impact "super-molecules" show promise, real sustainability will require bold innovation, investment in biomass technologies, and systemic industry change to reduce environmental impact and ensure long-term resilience.